aai-institute/pyDVL/docs/getting-started/installation.md

 docker container run -d --rm -p 11211:11211 memcached:latest
 ```

-!!!
-Warning
-    To read more about caching and how it might affect your usage, in particular
+!!! tip "Using the cache"
+    Continue reading about the cache in the [First Steps](getting-started.md#caching)
-    about cache reuse and its pitfalls, please read the documentation for the
+    and the documentation for the [caching module][pydvl.utils.caching].
-    [caching module][pydvl.utils.caching].